MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ns-directml-dml_slice_operator_desc.md

 Type: [**UINT**](/windows/desktop/winprog/windows-data-types)

 The number of dimensions.
 This field determines the size of the <i>Offsets</i>,  <i>Sizes</i>, and <i>Strides</i> arrays.
+This value must match the DimensionCount of the input and output tensors.

 ### -field Offsets

 Type: <b>const [UINT](/windows/desktop/winprog/windows-data-types)*</b>

-A pointer to a constant array of [UINT](/windows/desktop/winprog/windows-data-types) containing the starting index of the corresponding axis.
+A pointer to a constant array of [UINT](/windows/desktop/winprog/windows-data-types) containing the starting index of each dimension to slice from the input tensor.

 ### -field Sizes

 Type: <b>const [UINT](/windows/desktop/winprog/windows-data-types)*</b>

-A pointer to a constant array of [UINT](/windows/desktop/winprog/windows-data-types) containing the size of the corresponding axis.
+A pointer to a constant array of [UINT](/windows/desktop/winprog/windows-data-types) containing the size of each dimension of the slice, in elements.
+The values in this array must match the sizes specified in the output tensor.

 ### -field Strides

 Type: <b>const [UINT](/windows/desktop/winprog/windows-data-types)*</b>

-A pointer to a constant array of [UINT](/windows/desktop/winprog/windows-data-types) containing the lengths of the strides of the tensor.
+A pointer to a constant array of [UINT](/windows/desktop/winprog/windows-data-types) containing the element strides for each dimension in the slice.